 How much is your case worth?Get a free case evaluation

 Understanding Spinal Cord Injuries

-If the back or spinal cord injured victim substantially provided income to your household and can no longer work, that financial strain becomes even harder.
-If the injury occurred as the result of someone else’s negligence, you may be entitled to compensation in the form of:
+If a back or spinal cord injury occurred as the result of someone else’s negligence, you may be entitled to compensation in the form of:

 - Medical bills

 - Lost income

 - Loss of consortium or enjoyment of life